trangiabach/chat-pdf/README.md

 - Agent/Multi-step queries to improve quality of response
 - Select multiple PDFs to chat with at once
 - Introduce more models, particularly open-source ones
-- Settings to adjust desired chunk length and overlap
+- Settings to adjust desired chunk length and overlap for users
 - Improve prompt and prompt customization for users
+- More linter rules
+- LLM Observability via Langfuse

 ## Learn More